ave-dcd/mave_vocabulary/README.md

 ### Overview of ontologies and identifiers

-Concept codes follow the `Coding` model, which describes concepts as objects with a `code` and `label` used by a `system` (or `version` of a `system`).
+Concept codes used by the schema follow the `Coding` model, which describes concepts as objects with a `code` and `label` used by a
+`system` (or `version` of a `system`).

 For describing assay readouts, we recommend the use of terms from the